Field and Stream Rescue Team

 *Most importantly, tell your family, friends, and neighbours about our events and come out to have some fun in nature while positively contributing to the health of your local environment!

 NOTE: If you would like to sign up, please sign a copy of our liability form and email it to [email protected] with the name of the event or simply bring it to the event!
 Alternatively, copies of this form will be available and can be filled out at the beginning of the event.
 Participants under the age of 18 must have the liability form signed by a legal guardian!
+Volunteers under 14 must be accompanied and supervised by an adult.

-Volunteer Form | |
+Volunteer Form

-File Size: | 136 kb |
+File Size: 136 kb

-File Type: |
+File Type: pdf

 2025 Projects